Code-Institute-Submissions/TheMonkees-5/README.md

 Deployment
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
+The Project has been deployed to GitHub Pages.

 Credits

 Content

-The text for section Y was copied from the Wikipedia article Z Media
+All Text Content was coped from Wikipedia article https://en.wikipedia.org/wiki/The_Monkees,  https://en.wikipedia.org/wiki/Micky_Dolenz, https://en.wikipedia.org/wiki/Michael_Nesmith, https://en.wikipedia.org/wiki/Davy_Jones_(musician), https://en.wikipedia.org/wiki/Peter_Tork

+Media
-The photos used in this site were obtained from ...
+The photos used in this site were obtained from google
-Acknowledgements
-I received inspiration for this project from X